GayatriShete/trot_race_simulator/README.md

 After start race Every min 6 horse object will created and its stored in DB.
 Using this token user can see the result and finish this race.
 After Every 5 min token will be re-authenticate automatically.
-Once Race is finish if want to start the race again then user have to give '/auth' api call i.e to login.
+Once Race is finished and  if you want to start the race again then user have to give '/auth' api call i.e login again.

 **Prerequisites-**